-- Routine electroencephalogram (EEG)
+- Electroencephalogram (EEG)

-- Video EEG monitoring
+- Stereotactic EEG

 - – Visualizes areas of the brain that are less metabolically active due to seizure activity

 - – Uses both PET and CT scans to provide overlapping anatomical and functional images of the brain

 - – records the magnetic fields associated with electrical activity in the brain to help physicians localize, with precise accuracy, where epileptic activity originates; it is used to noninvasively determine a patient’s candidacy for surgery and in surgical planning.

 - – a procedure for identifying which hemisphere of the brain is dominant for language and memory function by having the patient perform several cognitive tasks (such as identifying words or pictures or counting backwards)

 - Cortical mapping

 - – establishes the relationship between various structures of the brain and their functions

 - – the process of recording electrical activity in the brain by placing electrodes in direct contact with the cerebral cortex